egovernment/egovernment.github.io/documentation/tutorial.markdown

 `quiz` properties:

-1. `howManyNonValues` (non zero integer, label: "How many non values are there?", is mandatory).
+1. `howManyNonValues` (positive integer, label: "How many non values are there?", is mandatory).
 2. `nullToUndefinedComparison` (Boolean, label: "Is the result of: null == undefined; true?", is mandatory).
 3. `concatOperator` (StringLine, "What is the concatenation operator?", is mandatory).